Recently I wrote an article that advised tossing the color wheel and choosing your colors from nature.

 - Architectural Cool

-In North America, Farrow & Ball paints have more snob appeal and are less readily available than Benjamin Moore.
+In North America, Farrow & Ball has more snob appeal than Benjamin Moore and it’s more expensive.

-Now that you know more about conducting your home staging consultations, from the many previous articles I’ve written on this subject and Course 3 Taking the Mystery Out of Home Staging Consultations, have you thought about how you will provide color recommendations for your clients’ homes?
+Now that you know more about conducting your home staging consultations, from the many previous articles I’ve written on this subject, have you thought about how you will provide color recommendations for your clients’ homes?

 How I Choose Color for Home Staging Projects